Cyberspace Joint Operation Planner Level 3

 - Provides input to address shortfalls, prioritize and validate requirements, and be prepared to modify development planning efforts based on the changing cyberspace environment

-- Contributes to the development of exercise scenarios, exercise operational plans, and other required documentation to support planning and execution to accomplish exercise training priorities
+- Contributes to the development of exercise scenarios, exercise operational plans, and other required documentation to support planning and execution to accomplish USCYBERCOM exercise training priorities

 - Conducts research of current and emerging threats to U.S. Critical Infrastructure and Key Resources (CIKR)